 Her main areas of research and teaching are the governance of cultural diversity, migration, and nationalism from a European and international perspective.
 Over the past 15 years, she has raised approximately 12 million Euro in research funds from European, international and national sources, and co-ordinated 30 international research projects in these research fields.

-Her publications include more than 120 articles in refereed journals and chapters in collective volumes, five authored books and 20 edited and co-edited volumes.
-For a full list see www.annatriandafyllidou.com.
+Her publications include more than 160 articles in refereed journals and chapters in collective volumes, six authored books and 25 edited and co-edited volumes.